Home » Furniture Makeover » Hexagon Side Table Decoupaged

 Spray Paint Vintage Hardware

-I decided to keep the original vintage hardware, but give it an update with some Krylon Dual Spray Paint.
+I decided to keep the original vintage hardware but update it with some Krylon Dual Spray Paint.

-Tip #9 Use spray paint to update old hardware.
+Tip #9: Use spray paint to update old hardware.
 Several light coats are best.
-Follow directions on can for dry time.
+Follow the directions on the can for dry time.
 Directions vary by brand and sheen.

 Touch up Doors